stagex-mirror/stagex/README.md

 as Docker, Podman, Kaniko, or Buildah.

-This is only part of the story though, because being able to build deterministically means the compilers that compiler our code themselves must be bootstapped all the way from source code in a deterministic way.
+This is only part of the story though, because being able to build deterministically means the compilers that compile our code themselves must be [bootstapped](https://en.wikipedia.org/wiki/Bootstrapping_(compilers)) all the way from source code in a deterministic way.

 * Final distributable packages are always OCI container images
     * OCI allows reproduction by totally different toolchains